Noora66612/VirtualMakeup_n_SkinAnalysis_using_rpi/README.md

   Users can choose from different makeup styles, including Natural, Dramatic, Sweet, and Party.
 Each style is defined by a set of colors and opacity levels for various face elements (lips, eyes, eyebrows, etc.).
 - ***Facial Landmark Detection***:

-  Using MediaPipe Face Mesh, the application detects key facial landmarks (e.g., eyes, lips, cheeks) to accurately apply makeup to specific regions.
+  Using MediaPipe Face Mesh, the application detects key facial landmarks (e.g. eyes, lips, cheeks) to accurately apply makeup to specific regions.
 The system uses a high-precision face mesh model to ensure that the makeup is aligned with the user's facial features.
 - ***Face Validation***:

   The system validates if a face is properly detected, checking for conditions like face size, position, and aspect ratio.
 If the face is not in a valid position or is too small, users will receive feedback and a debug image for troubleshooting.